Martiless/hangman/README.md

 ## How to play:
-The traditional Hangman games was played with pen and paper.
+The traditional Hangman games were played with pen and paper.
 It typically involved two players, one of which came up with the word and the other guessed the letters.
-For each incorrect answer a body part gets added to the image until the second player either guesses the word or runs out the lives.
+For each incorrect answer, a body part gets added to the image until the second player either guessed the word or runs out the lives.

 In this version of the game, the player will enter a name to start the game.
-The compute will then randomly generate a word for the user the guess, as well as giving them a hint as to how many letters are in the word.
+The computer will then randomly generate a word for the user the guess, as well as give them a hint as to how many letters are in the word.

-The user will take turns by entering a letter via their keyboard and will receive instant feed back from the game if they have correctly guessed a letter for the word.
+The user will take a turn by entering a letter via their keyboard and will receive instant feedback from the game if they have correctly guessed a letter for the word.

-For every incorrect answer a life will be taken away and a body part will be added to the screen to represent that a life has been taken.
+For every incorrect answer, a life will be taken away and a body part will be added to the screen to represent that a life has been taken.
 If the user runs out of lives the hangman will be complete and the computer will alert the user that the game is over and what the word was.
 It will also ask the user if they would like to play the game again.

 ***